icosane/wagamamaNX/README.md

 # wagamamaNX
-English translation patch for Nintendo Switch version of `Wagamama High Spec`.
-Based on PSVita patch by Froid_san.
+English translation patch for Nintendo Switch version of `Wagamama High Spec`. based on the PS Vita patch created by Froid_san.

 # Important Notes
 * The original Switch version is structurally identical to the PS Vita version.
 All assets are rendered at 960x540.